Definition of a biosimilar medicine

-Through making biosimilar medicines more quickly available the NHS will by 2021 be able to take advantage of up to £300m of savings each year offered by these new products, enabling more patients to have access to other life-saving and life-enhancing treatments.
+Through making biosimilar medicines more quickly available the NHS will be able to take advantage of up to £300m of savings each year offered by these new products, enabling more patients to have access to other life-saving and life-enhancing treatments.

-NHS Improvement is supporting the increased uptake of biosimilar medicines though the launch of its Top 10 Medicines Dashboard in July 2017.
+NHS England is supporting the increased uptake of biosimilar medicines though the launch of its Top 10 Medicines Dashboard in July 2017.
 This follows from the Recommendations of Lord Carter’s 2016 report and is linked to the Model Hospital where the majority of NHS acute trusts will be able to review their potential savings opportunities for an initial group of 10 drugs, three of which are biosimilar products.

 Complex biological medicines are an increasingly significant component of the therapeutic options available across Europe, and until recently often there has been just one original product available – contributing to a situation that six of the top 10 medicines by spend prescribed in NHS hospitals are biological products.

 Biosimilar medicines are biological medicines which are highly similar to another biological medicine already licensed for use.
 To be licensed by the European Commission on the advice of the European Medicines Agency (EMA), a biosimilar medicine must be shown to have no clinically meaningful differences from the originator medicine in terms of quality, safety and efficacy.
 However, biosimilar medicines are not the same as generic medicines, which contain simpler chemical structures and whose active ingredients are identical in terms of molecular structure to their reference medicines.
 Where NICE has already recommended the originator biological medicine, the same guidance will normally apply to a biosimilar of that originator.